 You may choose only one coverage level for all fresh peach acreage.
-The peaches policy guarantees a certain amount of production, depending on the level of coverage chosen.
+The peach policy guarantees a certain amount of production, depending on the level of coverage you choose.
 Crop insurance premiums are subsidized as shown in the table.
-For example, if you choose the 75-percent coverage level, the premium subsidy is 55 percent and your premium share is 45 percent of the base premium.
+For example, if you choose the 75percent coverage level, the premium subsidy is 55 percent and your premium share is 45 percent of the base premium.